 No. Questions Average Score (in the scale 1 to 4) (S Satisfaction Score Situation/Condition Experienced) 1 Is learning to enhance self-capacity 3.71 a.
 0% Not necessary at all necessary? b.
-0% Not necessary c.
+0% Not necessary с.
 28.57% Necessary d.
 71.43% Highly necessary 2 Is the current learning activities 3.61 a.
 0% Irrelevant relevant to your needs to learn how to b.
 0% Less relevant process nike fish into various food c.
 39.29% Relevant products? d.
+60.71% Highly relevant site: the ease of learning activities, the required duration for the participants to understand the lesson, the provision of new information, learning resources that can be applied in other situations, the enrichment of knowledge, instilment of motivation, skill development, and cultivating the discovery of new ideas.
+The following table provides a glimpse of the aspects above.

-60.71% Highly relevant fundamental principle underpins that the implementation of multicultural learning.
+Students' needs have become the fundamental principle that underpins the implementation of multicultural learning.
 For this reason, the designing process should begin by identifying the needs of the students.
 In this study, the needs of the participants correlate with information about the management of the production of nike food product.